Tacoscience32/bedrock-wiki/docs/commands/entity-counter.md

 - **` n.. `** any number n and above
 - **` ..n `** any number n and below
 - **` n1..n2 `** any number n1 to any number n2.

+## Entity Counter
+To start off with, type these commands in chat:
+- If you haven't already: `/scoreboard objective add total dummy`
+- `/scoreboard objective setdisplay sidebar total`

+Then set the following commands:
+`/scoreboard players set entities toatal 0` Repeat | Unconditional | Always Active Then make that command block face into this one:
+`/execute as @e[type=!player] run scoreboard players add entities total 1` Chain | Unconditional | Always Active

+These commands all one to the score for "entities" for every entity that exists that is not a player.
+This only counts loaded entities.
+The first command clears the count to count again otherwise it would just add on and on.